-Autoimmune disorders are known as a “family of diseases” and include; rheumatoid arthritis, lupus, scleroderma, Sjogren’s syndrome, multiple sclerosis, autoimmune liver disease and many others.
+Autoimmune disorders are known as a "family of diseases" and include: psoriasis, rheumatoid arthritis, lupus, scleroderma, Sjogren's syndrome, multiple sclerosis, autoimmune liver disease and many others.
 There are 81 different autoimmune disorders.

 Tissues that may be attacked in autoimmune conditions include: